Is James' Name Truly Jacob? And If So, Why Is Wrong Translation Employed?

 Some claim that Jacob in Latin was transformed over time into Jacomus, and then to James.
 However, even if true, this does not explain why Jacob in Greek is rendered a few times in the NT as "Jacob" and other times as "James," and always as "Jacob" in the OT.
 See link.

-One theory is that King James wanted his name in the NT, and required the English NT to render "Jacob" as his personal name of "James" in the places we see it.
+One theory is that the actual King James wanted his name in the NT, and required the English NT to render "Jacob" as his personal name of "James" in the places we see it.
 This is not true at the beginning of using James since at least the 1300s in Wycliffe's translation, but is arguably true for why the 1611 KJV did not fix this.

 Alternatively, Paul Sumner claims James is used in honor of several English kings whom preceded King James, and this is more defensible.
 See link.